Enhancing Sequential Recommender with Large Language Models for Joint Video and Comment Recommendation: Methodology

 \subsubsection{Text Feature Embedding with LLM}

-Following our problem formulation in Section~\ref{sec:prob}, we use the user's historical interaction sequences, \ie $\mathcal{S}_v$ and $\mathcal{S}_c$, to construct inputs.
+Following our problem formulation, we use the user's interaction sequences, \ie $\mathcal{S}_v$ and $\mathcal{S}_c$, to construct inputs.
 First, we employ LLM to encode the titles and comments involved in the inputs.
-Then, we combine the output embeddings as the representation of each interaction, which can be formally written as:
+Then, we combine the outputs as the representation of each interaction, which can be written as: